By James Buckley

 "Since 2004...investment in both non-OPEC and OPEC projects has opened up...spare capacity," said Kate Broughton, Wood Mackenzie's head of oils research.
 "This upstream investment has given us a clearer vision of medium-term supply growth potential."

-This means exploration success is critical to the long-term oil production outlook of non-OPEC countries, said Broughton, who expects ‘yet-to-find' oil production in the Asia Pacific region to account for 28% of its output by 2025.
+This means exploration success is critical to non-OPEC's long-term oil production outlook, said Broughton, who expects ‘yet-to-find' oil production in the Asia Pacific region to account for 28% of its output by 2025.

 "No-one knows what technology will be available in future to aid production," added Dourian.
 "In Oman, saline water injection experiments are currently being undertaken.
 There are also enormous resources of oil sands in Canada.